What is mobile experience?

 If your app can be used to buy products, send push notifications to give customers real-time delivery updates.
 You can also offer in-app FAQs to help customers quickly find answers to common support questions.
 The most successful apps create a valuable experience that users can’t get elsewhere.
 Your customer-engagement strategy will help you identify what that experience looks like for your target audience.

 Read more: 4 ways to create mobile customer engagement.

 Create an onboarding flow (but keep it optional)

-Users will likely get more out of your app if they learn how to use its features.
+To get value out of your app, users need to know how to use its features.
 With that said, people don’t always want to complete this introductory training.
 In fact, many first-time users will abandon an app if they’re forced to complete an onboarding flow.

 Provide in-app support

 Offer support resources directly from the app so users can receive assistance the moment they experience an issue.
 Embedded FAQs and knowledge-base resources help users solve simple problems on their own.
 This is particularly valuable for any support team feeling overwhelmed by the volume of tickets they’re receiving.